-A European Unified Patent Court, or the UPC, is scheduled to come into force during 2023.
-The UPC will be a common patent court to hear patent infringement and revocation proceedings effective for member states of the European Union.
-This could enable third parties to seek revocation of any of our European patents in a single proceeding at the UPC rather than through multiple proceedings in each of the jurisdictions in which the European patent is validated.
+A European Unified Patent Court, or the UPC, came into force during 2023.
+The UPC is a common patent court to hear patent infringement and revocation proceedings effective for member states of the European Union.
+This could enable third parties to seek revocation of our European patents in a single proceeding at the UPC rather than through multiple proceedings in each of the jurisdictions in which the European patent is validated.
 Any such revocation and loss of patent protection could have a material adverse impact on our business and our ability to commercialize or license our technology and products.
 Moreover, the controlling laws and regulations of the UPC will develop over time, and may adversely affect our ability to enforce or defend the validity of our European patents.
-We may decide to opt out our European patents and patent applications from the UPC.
-If certain formalities and requirements are not met, however, our European patents and patent applications could be challenged for non-compliance and brought under the jurisdiction of the UPC.
-We cannot be certain that our European patents and patent applications will avoid falling under the jurisdiction of the UPC, if we decide to opt out of the UPC.
+Although we have decided, and may continue to decide, to opt out certain of our European patents and patent applications could be challenged for non-compliance and brought under the jurisdiction of the UPC.
+Thus, we cannot be certain that our European patents and patent applications will avoid falling under the jurisdiction of the UPC.